xiusu/ViTAS/README.md

 ```

 ## Block-level searched results with ViTAS
-Although the inspiring results from the ViTAS, the searched ViT archiectures are complex and hard to remember for researchers.
-For the practicality of the ViTAS, we restricted all transformer blocks in a single architecture (i.e., a cell) to have the same structure, including head number and output dimension, with steady patch size as 16.
-With this setting, the searched block-level optimal architecture is showned in below table.
-With this setting, block level architecture can achieve 74.7% on Top-1 accuracy on ImageNet.
+Although the inspiring results from the ViTAS, the searched ViT architectures are complex and hard to remember for researchers.
+For the practicality of the ViTAS, we restricted all transformer blocks in a single architecture (i.e., a cell) to have the same structure, including head number and output dimension, with a steady patch size as 16.
+With this setting, the searched block-level optimal architecture is shown in the below table.
+With this setting, block-level architecture can achieve 74.7% on Top-1 accuracy on ImageNet.

 Number | Type | Patch size / #Heads | Output Dim
 :---: | :---: | :---: | :---: